 For further details of the course, prospective applicants should see the Engineering Department’s Undergraduate Admissions website.

 We admit about 16 engineers each year.
 The course is tough, and we would expect those applying to have a very strong background in physics and mathematics.
-Our conditional offers normally require Mathematics and Physics and one other relevant A-level (equivalent), for example, Chemistry.
-Further Mathematics A-level is highly desirable as a fourth A Level.
+Our conditional offers typically require Mathematics and Physics and one other relevant A-level (or equivalent), for example, Chemistry.
+In addition to these, Further Mathematics A-level is highly desirable as a fourth A Level.
 If your school offers Further Mathematics we would expect you to take up this option.
 It is also important that candidates study Mechanics as one, or preferably two of their modules.
 Engineers with Further Maths as a fourth A-level will also be asked for a grade in this subject.
 We do not require STEP.
-For those sitting the IB, we treat Higher Level subjects as equivalent to A-level and Standard Level subjects as equivalent to AS Level.
-For information about other qualifications, please email us for a separate sheet.
+For those sitting the International Baccalaureate, Higher Level subjects should be Maths, Physics and a further relevant subject wherever possible.
+For information about other qualifications, please contact us.

 Admissions for Chemical Engineering